joannasoh/ProgrammingISemester1/README.md

 # ProgrammingI - Semester1
-Throughout the class Programming I that I completed, these are programs that were completed on during Semester 1 on Processing:
+Throughout the class Programming I that I completed, these are programs that were completed on Processing during Semester 1 :
+  - currencyConverter
+  - gradeScale
+  - compHistTimeline
+  - tempConverter
+  - Zoog
+  - screensaverApp
+  - Spaceship
-  -
+  - Calculator